kadena-io/kadenaswap-solidity/README.md

 ```
 NOTE: `compile` will compile all the solidity code in the /contracts directory.

-NOTE: `migrate` will deploy all the smart contracts in /migrations to the local node
+NOTE: `migrate` will deploy all the smart contracts in /migrations to the local blockchain node
        `truffle develop` spins up.

 NOTE:`test` will run all the tests in /test directory.